If you want to feel the vibrancy of Cuban culture and the pride of it within Miami, look no further than things to do in Little Havana.

 One of the most popular things to do in Little Havana is to bar hop and try rum!
 You can get rum-mixed cocktails (like in a mojito) or try a high-end rum, pure: on the rocks.

 Some of your bar hopping in Little Havana will crossover with listening to music since many of the bars on Calle Ocho have live music.

 Go Shopping for a Souvenir on Calle Ocho

 There are a lot of great souvenir shops on Calle Ocho.
 And we have to say, they have great things inside.
 It's not a lot of cheesy crap like in a lot of other tourist destinations around the world (if you know what we mean), but good homewares, hats, shirts, and jewelry.

 See a Film at MDC Tower Theater

 This Art-Deco-designed theater facade is one of the most iconic buildings in Miami, and certainly in Little Havana.

-It shows both English and Spanish movies with subtitles, and aims to instill an appreciation of the cinema for future generations.
+It shows English and Spanish movies with subtitles and aims to instill an appreciation of the cinema in future generations.
 Sometimes they pair a showing with a panel discussion associated with the film.